Does anyone else feel like teaching poetry is really really hard? Because I do.

 For example, one of the first poems he tells us about is The Red Wheelbarrow.
 So we flipped to the back and read it.
 Then, we came back to our page in the book and read his version called “The Blue Car.”

 As we read a new poem that he writes, we talked about it’s similarities and differences to the original author’s poem.
 I printed out a hard copy of the poem so we could count the stanzas, take notes, and leave it posted on the board for students to look at.
 Then, I let them writeÂ theirÂ own poem!
-They had to match the amount of lines, the stanzas, and if there is any rhyming in the poem.
+They had to match the number of lines, the stanzas, and if there is any rhyming in the poem.
 They seriously got SO excited when I told them we were going to write our own version of The Red Wheelbarrow.
 (I just had them write all of their poems in their writing journal.)

 We took two weeks to read the whole book, pausing along the way to write our own versions of the poems shared in the book.
 Towards the end, I just wanted to get the book finished so we would read the poems, talk about them, and post them on the board.